wwpa65/Kickstarter_Challenge/README.md

 A brief summary of the data analyis is outlined as follows.
 - A pivot table was created using kickstarter worksheet into a new worksheet and it was named "Theater Outcomes by Launch Date".
-- The pivot table included "Date Created Conversion in rows, outcomes in columns, and the count of outcomes as sum values.
+- The pivot table included "Date Created Conversion" in rows, "outcomes" in columns, and the count of outcomes as sum values.
 - The dates in the pivot table were grouped into corresponding month.
 - The Parent Category was filtered to include only "theater" parent category.
 - Only the "Successful", "Failed", and "Cancelled" columns were included in the pivot table.
 - The parent category in the pivot table was filtered to show only "theater" as the parent category.
 The campaign outcomes were sorted in descending order.
 - Campaign outcomes were sorted in descending order.
-- A pivot line chart was created by using the pivot table.
+- A pivot line chart (Figure 1) was created by using the pivot table.

 ![Theater Outcomes by Launch Date](Theater_Outcomes_vs_Launch.png)